-Putting ‘Customer Experience’ At The Heart of Service Delivery and Development.
+Putting ‘Customer Experience’ At The Heart of IT Service Delivery and Development.

 In a increasingly competitive market place and to support the university’s 10 year vision, the IT Services department of this international research and education provider sought to switch towards a “customer experience” mentality.